ScriptingWithSaad/Theme-changer/README.md

 # Theme-changer
-I am creating this website with HTML, Css and JavaScript.
+I am creating this Theme Changer with HTML, Css and JavaScript.

-click on this link to try out Theme Changer: https://scriptwithsaad.github.io/Theme-changer/
+Click On This Link To Try Out Theme Changer: https://scriptwithsaad.github.io/Theme-changer/